 The Whitegold Project will foster local, national and international cultural activity and exchange around clay, ceramics and the arts which explores future sustainability through a variety of means.
-Projects include the burgeoning Whitegold Festival and as well as plans for small and large-scale, permanent and temporary art installations made from the clay and about the culture of clay country.
-Two new initiatives are the Whitegold International Ceramic Prize and Clay Exchange, supporting new collaborations and cultural networks.
-The object of the Whitegold Project is to raise the profile of St Austell as a world recognised destination for art and clay, an attraction for visitors from across the globe.
+Projects include the Whitegold Festival and as well as small and large-scale, permanent and temporary art installations made from the clay and about the culture of clay country.
+Two growing initiatives are the Whitegold International Ceramic Prize and Clay Exchange, supporting new collaborations and cultural networks.
+The object of the Whitegold Project is to raise the profile of St Austell as a world recognised destination for art and clay, an great place to live and an attraction for visitors from across the globe.

 Inspired by Cornish ceramicists, Jenny Beavan, Paul Jackson and many other creative people in St Austell, Whitegold has been curated Dr Alex Murdin from ruralrecreation since 2016.
 The team now includes co-curator Dr Katie Bunnell and festival producer Cat Radford.

 Many thanks to our funders and supporters without whom the Whitegold Project would not be possible.

 Arts Council England

 St Austell Town Council

 White River Place

 In particular we thank the Coastal Communities fund which awarded St Austell a £1 million contribution to transform the St Austell area as a visitor destination.
 The Coastal Communities Fund is run by the Ministry for Housing, Communities and Local Government (MHCLG).
 MHCLG say:

 The Great British Coast has enormous Economic Potential and this government is determined to see it thrive all year round.